Heart of Stone (Cher album): Background

 The original front cover album art is a painting by Octavio Ocampo that features Cher sitting beside a stone heart.
 However, when examined in its entirety and from a distance, it is clear this is also a painting of a human skull in profile (note the midriff folds in her dress forming the teeth; see infobox picture).
 The artwork was changed shortly after its release with more conventional studio photos, making copies with the original artwork collector's items.

 Cher recorded two other songs for the album, "Don't Come Cryin' to Me" and "Some Guys", but neither made the final cut.
 A remixed version of "Don't Come Cryin' to Me" was included on the Geffen compilation album If I Could Turn Back Time: Cher's Greatest Hits.
 The reissue of that album, per Cher's request, does not include the song.
 A demo version of "Some Guys" was included on the "If I Could Turn Back Time" 7- and 12-inch singles.

 "Heart of Stone" and "If I Could Turn Back Time" were both slightly remixed for single release.
 The "Heart of Stone" remix is available on CD on the compilation If I Could Turn Back Time: Cher's Greatest Hits issued by Geffen Records.

 "After All" was used as the love theme for the film Chances Are.

+Critical reception

+Billboard predicted that Heart of Stone would repeat the success of Cher's previous Geffen album, describing it as a "well-crafted follow-up", highlighting "If I Could Turn Back Time" as "a suitably lush-voiced starter for radio", and suggesting that "You Wouldn't Know Love" and the title track would be strong follow-up singles, concluding that "the lady's hot career probably won't simmer down with this one".

+AllMusic described Heart of Stone as "one of Cher's strongest" albums, praising its "honesty and gritty edge", "strong songwriting", and Cher's "strength of the vocal performance", while noting that, although its sound "seems a bit dated in retrospect", it remains distinguished by its "performance and musical integrity".